 What is your favourite quote that resonates with you the best?

-Definitely one by Robert Doisneau which inspired the name of my Instagram account, @the.marvels.of.daily.life: "The marvels of daily life are exciting; no movie director can arrange the unexpected that you find in the street."
+Definitely one by Robert Doisneau which inspired the name of my Instagram account, @the.marvels.of.daily.life:

 When did you start getting interested in photography?

 I have always been interested in photography but my love for it was rekindled after completing the Camino Portuguese in 2016.